 My personal tip: All the tour operators guide the tourists through the village of Amalfi in the morning and then head to Ravello in the afternoon.
 Be there in the morning to avoid the crowds.

-We left Ravello to head back to Conca dei Marini for lunch.
+I left Ravello to head back to Conca dei Marini for lunch.
 The Linguini with Scampi in the beach restaurant was just perfect.
 Afternoon siesta at the beach?
 Check.
 Either you stay at the little beach next to the restaurant or you rent a kayak and paddle to the next bay.
-We found one very near, just around the corner towards Amalfi, which was only accessible by water and therefore empty.
+I found one very near, just around the corner towards Amalfi, which was only accessible by water and therefore empty.
 It was a perfect afternoon with some fun on the kayak and a nap on the empty beach.

 My tip: If you feel the same you might want to discover Praiano, the village before you reach Positano.
 It is smaller and a great location for sunsets.